Emil Uzelac: Career

-Service in the Austria-Hungary
+Service in Austria-Hungary

 After two years, Uzelac entered the Engineer's Command and served in Klagenfurt.
 He was promoted to the rank of Major on 1 May 1908.
 At the proposal of General Alexander von Krobatin, Uzelac was appointed Commander of the Imperial and Royal Aviation Troops.
 Since his appointment on 24 April 1912 until the dissolution of the Austro-Hungarian Empire in 1918, Uzelac was the only true commander of the whole Austro-Hungarian Air Force.
 After four weeks, Uzelac passed a pilot test and immediately continued training for the combat pilot which he finished in August of the same year.

 His task was very difficult because he had to found aviation in a country of limited industrial capacity and lack of raw materials, in the conditions of poor understanding among military authorities and highly bureaucratized military and overall state system.
 In 1912, Emperor Franz Joseph I awarded him Military Merit Cross for his achievements.
 Uzelac was awarded numerous domestic and foreign awards for his role in the modernization of the Austro-Hungarian aviation.

 In addition to flying in a plane, he also flew in an air balloon and was on 15 May 1914 awarded the diploma of the leader of free balloons by the Austrian aeroclub.
 On 7 November 1912, while performing his first looping, he had an accident and ended up in the hospital from which he came out as soon as he regained consciousness.

 He commanded the air force until the end of the First World War.
 On 1 May 1918, he was promoted to the rank of Major General.
 When the command was reorganized on 1 October 1918, he was formally degraded because his position as Air Force Commander was renamed as Deputy Air Force Commander.